kyma-project/website/content/blog-posts/2019-10-30-release-notes-1.8/index.md

 ### Runtime Provisioner examples

-First iteration of the Provisioner examples is here!
+The first iteration of Provisioner examples is here!
 We have created a few tutorials that will guide you through the whole process of cluster actions - from provisioning to cluster deletion and cleanup of Runtime data.

 ## Security